-2023 Fraser River sockeye escapement assessment plan
+2024 Fraser River sockeye escapement assessment plan

 The Fraser River Sockeye Stock Assessment Program has a mandate to provide reliable escapement estimates for all Fraser River Sockeye populations.
 Individual populations are assessed using standard assessment methods, with the choice of method determined by the number of spawners expected to return by population.
 High precision methods such as enumeration fences, hydroacoustic (DIDSON or ARIS SONAR) and mark-recapture assessments are used for populations with expected escapements exceeding 75,000, and visual surveys are used for populations with expected escapements of less than 75,000.
 High precision are also used in place of visual surveys in systems that are poorly suited to the latter.
-The 2023 plan is as follows:Footnote 1:
+The 2024 plan is as followsFootnote 1:

-- Visual surveys: Cyclic visual surveys by foot, boat or helicopter are planned for all remaining Fraser Sockeye populations.
+- Visual Surveys: Cyclic visual surveys by foot, boat or helicopter are planned for all remaining Fraser Sockeye populations.

-2023 Fraser river sockeye escapement reporting
+2024 Fraser river sockeye escapement reporting

 Contact us